tcltk/tcllib/modules/snit/README.txt

-Simple Now In Tcl README.txt
+Snit's Not Incr Tcl README.txt
 -----------------------------------------------------------------

 Snit is pure-Tcl object and megawidget framework.
 See snit.html